-Perfect Sense is proud to introduce Gyro, an open source cloud automation and management tool that can multiply the productivity of your DevOps staff.
+Gyro is an open source cloud automation and management tool that can multiply the productivity of your DevOps team.
 Gyro allows you to describe your infrastructure and workflows using a domain-specific language designed specifically for building and managing cloud infrastructure.

-At Perfect Sense, we have spent almost 10 years building and managing a significant amount of cloud infrastructure for our customers -- customers like Amazon, Johnson & Johnson, The Los Angeles Times, and Univision (just to name a few).
+At Brightspot, we spent the past 12 years building and managing a significant amount of cloud infrastructure for our customers -- customers like The Los Angeles Times, Sotheby's and Univision (just to name a few).
 And in the process, we have learned a lot about working with cloud infrastructure.

 That's why we started to rethink our cloud tools.
 We wanted a multi-cloud tool, and we had very specific requirements: